Ikerne/IronhackFinal/README.md

 ### Built With

 This project was built with Vue 3, using HTML, JavaScript & CSS.
-Web page was launched using vercel.
+Web page was launched using Vercel.
 GitHub was used for version safety and control.
+Supabase handles user authenthication and backend.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>